guettli/missing-internet-specs/README.md

 See http://stackoverflow.com/questions/32794863/http-spec-put-without-data-transfer-since-hash-of-data-is-known-to-server

+***
+## HTTP PUT without data transfer, since hash of data is known to server

+The tool rsync can sync directories quickly, since only changed files get transfered.
+It would be great to have rsync like protocol which works over http.

+***
 ## Alternative zu CSV

 [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) is very estalished.
 A lot of time gets wasted by a lot of people every day because CSV has several weaknesses.